DOMjudge/domjudge/doc/manual/running.rst

 following:

 - gray: the team has not (yet) connected to the web interface at all;
-- red: he team has connected but not submitted anything yet;
+- red: the team has connected but not submitted anything yet;
 - yellow: one or more submissions have been made, but none correct;
 - green: the team has made at least one submission that has been judged as correct.